CiscoDevNet/intersight-powershell/docs/Initialize-IntersightOsAnswers.md

 ```

 ### -NetworkDevice
 Network Device where the IP address must be configured.
-Network Interface names and MAC address are supported.
+Network Interface names and MAC address are supported.\nFor SUSE Linux Enterprise Server, Network Interface name is a required input and if provided as a MAC address,\nA persistent interface name is binded to the MAC address and the interface name will be used for network configuration.\nRefer https://documentation.suse.com/sles/15-SP2/html/SLES-all/cha-configuration-installation-options.html#CreateProfile-Network-names.

 ```yaml
 Type: string